Video marketing 5 tips

 To upload your closed captions all you need to do is to log into your YouTube account; then go to video manager and select the edit option for the video: once you choose the edit option for the video simply select the captions option from the top menu and follow the instructions.
 It might be better to outsource this task as it can get quite tedious.

 Changing your scene is another great way to improve your YouTube videos it helps to break up the monotony and keeps your audience’s attention; it gives a sense of motion and helps your audience stay with you throughout your shot.
-Something as simple as a change in back ground gives your videos a sense of theater and stops your audience from getting bored.
+Something as simple as a change in the background gives your videos a sense of theater and stops your audience from getting bored.

 You might also want to think about artificial lighting, simple clamp-on lights are very effective and save you the trouble of getting a lot of expensive gear.